Hillcrest Country Club (Los Angeles): Notable Jewish members

-The Hillcrest "Round Table"
+The "Round Table"

-For years, many of Hollywood's top comedians, including Jack Benny, George Burns, George Jessel, Groucho Marx, Danny Kaye, and later Milton Berle and Don Rickles, got together for a regular Friday lunch at Hillcrest, where they would socialize, try new material out on their friends, and talk "shop."
+For years, many of Hollywood's top comedians, including Jack Benny, George Burns, George Jessel, the Marx Brothers, Danny Kaye, and later Milton Berle, Sid Caesar and Don Rickles, got together for a regular Friday lunch at Hillcrest, where they would socialize, try new material out on their friends, and talk "shop."
 Alan King said the Friday lunches at Hillcrest were like a college for comedy.
 In 1972, the Los Angeles Times referred to the comedians' table at Hillcrest as the "Round Table" in a corner of the main dining room.
-Other members of the Round Table included Al Jolson, Harpo Marx, Eddie Cantor, Lou Holtz and Irving Brecher.
+Other members of the Round Table included the Ritz Brothers, Al Jolson, Harpo Marx, Eddie Cantor, Lou Holtz and Irving Brecher.

-Comedian David Steinberg noted that Hillcrest “is a little like an inverted New York Athletic Club: there is no discrimination, but it sure helps if you’re Jewish and a comedian.”
-Milton Berle, a long-time member, described Hillcrest—known for its food—as “a dining club with golf."
+Comedian David Steinberg noted that Hillcrest "is a little like an inverted New York Athletic Club: there is no discrimination, but it sure helps if you're Jewish and a comedian."
+Milton Berle, a long-time member, described Hillcrest—known for its food—as "a dining club with golf."

-In December 1963, Los Angeles Dodgers pitcher Sandy Koufax was roasted at Hillcrest by the Round Table comedians, along with guest roasters Frank Sinatra and Dean Martin.
-In what the Los Angeles Times called just about the only printable comment of the evening, George Jessel called Koufax, "without question, the most important Hebrew athlete since Samson."
+Groucho Marx was a member of Hillcrest, even though he once famously proclaimed that he would not want to be a member of any club willing to have him as a member.
+He once noted: "As you may recall, the Hillcrest is the only country club in all of Greater Los Angeles that will accept Talmudic scholars such as myself as members."
+Ultimately, Groucho considered his Hillcrest membership precious enough to pass on to his son in his will.

+Groucho's son Arthur wrote, In the heyday of the Round Table, in the '40s, '50s and '60s, it was probably the most amusing place to lunch in all the world.
+Imagine sitting at a table with that group, each one trying to out-funny the other, and all but Harpo, Chico and Danny Kaye puffing on long, fragrant Havanas.
+If you didn't die laughing, you could have choked on the smoke."

 Hillcrest was George Burns' home away from home, as he regularly held court there with his fellow comedians and friends.
+He was one of the first in the group to join; his original membership fee was $300.
 Unless he was out of town, he showed up every day from noon to 3 p.m. for his bridge game.
 At the time of his death in 1996, one of Burns' friends recalled: "The last time I saw George was two days before his death, when he arrived in a wheelchair for his bridge game."

 When he died in 2002, Milton Berle had been a Hillcrest member for 70 years.
 In a 1994 interview with Cigar Aficionado, Berle recalled joining Hillcrest in 1932: "It cost me $275 to join in those days.
 Now the initiation fee is $150,000, if they'll accept you, which all depends on how much money you've given to the United Jewish Appeal."